-- 7. EM (Environmental Mitigation) Documentation shall include a report on the permitted and used quantities for the reporting period in gpd for environmental mitigation as required by the permit for which per capita is being calculated. - 8.
+- ii. the type of facility. - iii. the facility's contact person's name, email address, and telephone number. - iv. annual average daily quantities provided. - v. the percent of the final product that is water. - vi. a conservation plan that describes the permittee's specific water conservation programs for each significant user. - vii. a water audit that documents the type(s) of water uses that occur within the significant user's facility, quantities used per type, and leak detection and other water conservation activities undertaken by the user - 6.
+GC (Golf Courses) Documentation shall include a report on the permitted and separately metered quantities from groundwater, surface water, reclaimed and stormwater sources used for golf course irrigation.
+To deduct these quantities, the quantities must be authorized for golf course irrigation in the permit for which per capita is being calculated. - 7.
+EM (Environmental Mitigation) Documentation shall include a report on the permitted and used quantities for the reporting period in gpd for environmental mitigation as required by the permit for which per capita is being calculated. - 8.
 ST (Stormwater) Documentation shall include a report on the separately metered stormwater quantities generated and used in the service area that are included in the utility's permit for the service area for uses other than golf course irrigation.
 If the stormwater quantities are not reported as WD, they may not be deducted.
 The report shall include the number of connections by use type (e.g., residential, commercial, recreation aesthetic, etc.) - 9.
-RW (Reclaimed Water Credit) Documentation shall include a report on separately metered reclaimed water quantities generated by: - i.
-Name of the customer; - ii.
-Account number; - iii.
-Customer service address: - iv.
-Quantities provided during the reporting period in average gpd; - v.
-Claimed deduction during the reporting period in average gpd; - vi.
-Meter size; - vii.
-Whether the use is inside or outside of the potable service area boundary; and - viii.
-Description of the use (may not include residential or common area irrigation as described in Section 2.7.3).
+RW (Reclaimed Water Credit) Documentation shall include a report on separately metered reclaimed water quantities generated by: - viii.
+Name of the customer; - ix.
+Account number: - x.
+Customer service address; - xi.
+Quantities provided during the reporting period in average gpd; - xii.
+Claimed deduction during the reporting period in average gpd; - xiii.
+Meter size; - xiv.
+Whether the use is inside or outside of the potable service area boundary; and - xv.
+Description of the use (may not include residential or common area irrigation as described in section 2.7.3).

 An example Annual Report template is provided as Design Aid 3.
-This template is not incorporated by reference in Chapter 62-41, F.A.C., and applicants are not required to use it.
+This template is not incorporated by reference in Chapter 62-41, F.A.C., and permittees are not required to use it.